YeahlowflickerProduction/Unity-First-Person-Controller/README.md

 <br>

 You will find the source code of each episode in this repository.
 There is also a unitypackage file which you can directly import the final version of the first person controller into your own project.
+3rd-party audio files, however, are not provided due to copyright considerations.

 <br>